-Carbon monoxide connects with red blood cells, robbing oxygen from your body it requires to thrive.
-It combines with these cells more than 200 times more effortlessly than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, stealing oxygen from your body it requires to thrive.
+It combines with these cells more than 200 times more smoothly than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets carried to the essential organs via the bloodstream.
+Carbon monoxide, on lieu of oxygen, then gets carried to the essential organs by the bloodstream.
 In short, carbon monoxide deprives your body of oxygen.
-Organs have to have oxygen; when they lack it, they begin to suffocate.
+Organs require oxygen; when they don’t have it, they begin to suffocate.

-Your body needs a long time to eliminate carbon monoxide; however, it can be taken in much faster.
+Your body needs a long time to eliminate carbon monoxide; however, it can be drawn in much faster.